kkangs0226/PerFit/README.md

 # PerFit

 PerFit! is a matchmaking platform - yes, matchmaking - for startups and students.
 Heard of too many job-matching platforms?
-PerFit isn't another JobStreet.
+PerFit isn't just another JobStreet.
 Why it is a 'matchmaking' platform is because on PerFit, everything is a two-way communication.

 The days of filling in hundreds of applications only to check your email every morning and finding no 'Congratulations!' emails are over.
 As a student, simply express your interest in a company with a simple tap of a button, then wait for a company to send you an offer.
 Coolbeans.